ligolang/ligo/gitlab-pages/docs/data-types/variants.md

 :::note

-To create a variable of a variant type, you must specify its value as a tuple where the first value is the constructor and the second value is the value that the case takes.
+To create a variable of a variant type, you must specify its value as a tuple where the first value is the constructor and the second value is the value that the constructor takes.
 To prevent the compiler from seeing the name of the constructor as a string, you must set its type as one of the constructors from the variant type with the `as` syntax, as in the previous examples.

 :::